streem/streem-sdk-android/README.md

 }
 ```

-Make sure your app is configured for Java 8 (see https://developer.android.com/studio/write/java8-support for more details):
+Check your module `build.gradle` fild to make sure your app is configured for Java 8 (see https://developer.android.com/studio/write/java8-support for more details):

 ```gradle
 android {